 Protect – YOUR HOME!

-The courts have confirmed there is COVID-19 Protection From Eviction until 25 June 2020
+The government and the courts have confirmed there is COVID-19 Protection from Eviction until 23 August 2020.

 Who is now protected from eviction?

-if you’re a private tenant and have been served with a Section 21 Eviction Notice by your landlord – don’t panic.
-Click here to use our Section 21 checklist and work out if your notice is valid.
+If you have been served with a Section 21 Eviction Notice by your landlord – don’t panic.
+Click here for further information about what your landlord needs to do to serve a valid s21 Notice.

-It’s only the people who are not covered by the Protection from Eviction Act and so could be evicted by their landlord without an order from the court that are now at risk.
+People who are not covered by the Protection from Eviction Act and who can be evicted by their landlord without an order from the court remain at risk.
 These include:

 Get urgent legal advice – if you are one of these people and are threatened with eviction, contact firstname.lastname@example.org or